vearutop/teststat/README.md

         limit number of slowest tests to list (default 30) -store string
-        store received json lines to file, useful for STDIN -version
+        store received json lines to file, useful for STDIN -verbosity int
+        output verbosity, 0 for no output, 1 for failed test names, 2 for failure message -version
         show version and exit